opinsys/puavo-ticket/README.md

   - `make serve-tests` to manually run the client-side tests from <http://localhost:1234/>
     - This will open a browser for you using `xdg-open` if you have a X server running

+## Git hooks

+Use `make install-git-hooks` to enable git pre-commit hooks.
+This will prevent you from commiting invalid Javascript code.
+It will run jshint for staged javascript files before commiting them.